boombox-LMS/b5x/packages/vscode/README.md

 ## Known issues

-The extension does not yet build topic data.
+- The extension does not yet build topic data.
+- The extension does not yet use ESLint.

 ## Release notes